Cisco Catalyst Center 3.1.x on ESXi Deployment Guide

 Overview

-Walks through the various methods for configuring the virtual appliance, including the Maglev Configuration wizard and the CC VA Launcher, to establish network and system settings.
+Walks through the various methods for configuring the virtual appliance, including the Maglev Configuration wizard, to establish network and system settings.

 Configure a virtual appliance using the Maglev Configuration Wizard (default mode)